-- On a medium-high heat, put 2 tablespoons of olive oil in a Dutch oven/stockpot, add garlic and onion and sauté for about 2 minutes being careful not to burn the garlic.2 tablespoon Olive Oil, 1 cup Onion, 2 cloves Garlic
+- On medium heat, put 2 tablespoons of olive oil in a Dutch oven/stockpot, add garlic and onion and sauté for about 1 minute.2 tablespoon Olive Oil, 1 cup Onion, 2 cloves Garlic

-- Add carrots, celery, jalapeños, and sauté for an additional 3 minutes.2 cups Carrots, 1 stalk Celery, 1 Jalapeño
+- Add carrots, celery, and jalapeños, and sauté for an additional 2 minutes.2 cups Carrots, 1 stalk Celery, 1 fresh Jalapeño

-- Add the chicken stock, diced tomatoes, and spices.4 cups Chicken Stock, 15 oz Canned Tomatoes, 1 teaspoon Cumin, 1 teaspoon Red Pepper Flakes, 1 teaspoon Chili Powder, 1 teaspoon Coriander
+- Add the chicken stock, diced tomatoes, and spices.
+Stir and scrape off the browned bits at the bottom of the pot as this adds a delicious flavor.4 cups Chicken Stock, 15 oz Canned Tomatoes, 1 teaspoon Cumin, 1 teaspoon Red Pepper Flakes, 1 teaspoon Chili Powder, 1 teaspoon Coriander

-- Add the shredded (rotisserie) chicken to the pot.
-Simmer covered, for 20 minutes, covered.
+- Add the shredded leftover roast chicken (or leftover rotisserie chicken) to the pot.
+Simmer covered for 20 minutes.
 Add more spices if needed.
 Garnish with fresh cilantro.4 oz Chicken, ½ cup Cilantro

-- You may omit jalapeño, however, if you like it spicy start with one then add more as you like.
+- Jalapeño is optional.
+However, if you like it spicy start with one jalapeño, then add more.
 You're my hero if you can handle more than three!

 - Note with jalapeños, be very careful when chopping these as they can leave a burning sensation on your skin.
 So don't rub your eyes!
 Ouch!!

 - If you don't have kitchen gloves to use when handling jalapeño peppers, get a piece of Saran wrap and use them to keep your hands from touching the peppers.
-I like to remove the seeds, and just chop the peppers for the soup.
-You may opt to leave some of the seeds in if you'd like, for extra spice.
+I like to remove the seeds and chop the peppers for the soup.

-- Top with tortilla chips, sliced avocados, sour cream, and/or shredded cheese.
+- Top with tortilla chips, sliced avocados, sour cream, or shredded cheese.